DanishKodeMonkey/postgress-express-authentication-basics/Readme.md

 SELECT * FROM users;
 ```

 Great, one user!
 And a totally exposed password!
 Not so great!
-We will fix that momentarily however.
+We will fix that momentarily.

+## Step 5 - Authentication

+With our basic routing and infrastructure set up, including some routes, we can start to implement some authentication handling, and protect said routes.